Best headphones for vinyl 2024: Top headphone choices for your record player

 Avoid if you want bang for your buck: The eye-watering price takes the Dan Clark Audio Ether 2 out of the reach of most of us - and you can get awesome headphones for a fraction of the price.

-Designed and crafted in San Diego, California, the Ether 2 is an exercise in assembling the best vinyl headphones for audiophiles possible.
+Designed and crafted in San Diego, California, the Ether 2 is an exercise in assembling the best vinyl headphones for audiophiles possible with a price tag to match.

 Comprising interlocking metal and carbon fibre elements, these things are extremely light (the Dan Clark team boast that they’re 90 grams lighter than other models in the Ether Flow range) and very stylish in their industrial chic way.

 The sound is designed to be open and responsive, reacting to the dynamic requirements of a wide range of styles.
-If you’ve got the cash and are seeking something high-end, then these lovingly prepared headphones might be for you.
+If you’ve got the cash and are seeking something high-end, then these lovingly designed headphones might be the perfect fit for you.

-While features have their place, the most important factor when choosing from the best headphones for vinyl is the sound they produce.
-Skimping on sound quality will only ruin your record-listening experience, sell your record collection short, and render the high-fidelity world of vinyl almost completely pointless.
+While added features have their place, the most important factor when choosing the best headphones for vinyl is the sound they produce.
+Skimping on sound quality will only ruin your record-listening experience, sell your record collection short, it will also render the high-fidelity world of vinyl almost completely pointless.

-Normal in-ear headphones, while brilliant in many situations – and superb for teaming with a good phone for music listening – won’t be able to offer the sheer audio muscle you’ll need to enjoy every inch of your records.
-That’s why my roundup of headphones for record player use is led by sound first and foremost, and then by features and style.
+Normal in-ear headphones, while brilliant in many situations – especially when using them out and about or for a gym session or two and also ideally suited for pairing with a phone for music – won’t be able to offer the sheer audio muscle you’ll need to enjoy every inch of your records.
+That’s why my roundup of headphones for vinyl and turntables is led by sound first and foremost, and then by features and style.

-Weigh up whether on-ear (which generally emphasise mid-range tones) or over-ears (prioritising the low-end) are your ideal style, both sonically and in terms of comfort, and also if open-backed (which add a sense of space, allowing some sound to bleed) or closed-backed (emphasising bass, and offering some basic noise cancellation) are your bag.
+Weigh up whether on-ear (which generally emphasise mid-range tones) or over-ears (prioritising the low-end) are your ideal style, both sonically and in terms of comfort, and also if open-backed (which add a sense of space, allowing some sound to bleed which isn't great for fellow passengers on a train journey) or closed-backed (which tend to emphasise bass, and offer some basic noise cancellation) are your bag.

 Who makes the best headphones for vinyl?

 In the world of vinyl, headphones are employed to allow deep, meaningful access to the music in a solitary fashion, so they need to pass muster.
-The best headphones for record player use are made by brands like Sony, Audio-Technica, Beyerdynamic and Sennheiser, all of which offer headphones catering to every budget and musical preference.
+The best headphones for vinyl use are made by brands including Sony, Audio-Technica, Beyerdynamic and Sennheiser, all of which offer headphones catering to every budget and musical preference.
 You want bass?
 You got it.
 You want wide-open prog sonics?
 You've got that in spades too.

 It’s also worth remembering that technology is having an increasingly sizeable say in the vinyl market, and headphones space isn’t immune.
 There are Bluetooth turntables that can be paired with Bluetooth headphones for maximum wire-free convenience, for example.
 But just remember this is a lossy, digital format that will take just a little of this shine off your warm vinyl experience.

-Noise cancelling tech has also been a major selling point for some time now and it keeps getting better.
-If you want even more immersion in your music, choosing vinyl headphones with noise cancelling could be a way to go as with this tech, the outside world will fade away, leaving just you to relax with your wax.
+Active noise cancelling has also been a major selling point with headphones for some time now and it just keeps getting better.
+If you want even more immersion in your music, choosing vinyl headphones with noise cancelling could be a way to go as with this tech in place, the outside world will fade away, leaving just you to relax with your wax.

 How do you use headphones with a turntable?